gottesmm/swift/docs/SemanticARC.md

 **TODO: ADD SIL EXAMPLE HERE**

 ### Phase 2.
-ARC Verifier

-I implement this.
-Using this, we fix up each parallel task.
-I can farm out the work to the other people to fix up any issues we run into.

-### Phase 3.
 Create Uses of Instrastructure

 These run in order bottom up.
-We first join all lifetimes.

 #### Parallel Task 1.
+Create Lifetime Verification algorithm.

+The way this works is that we create an analysis of "verified" good instructions.
+Then they all go away.

+#### Parallel Task 2.
 Optimization: Create Lifetime Joining algorithm.

 Then one can create the lifetime joining algorithm.
 This takes all of the copy_addr and discovers any that *could* be joined, i.e. have the same parent